Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Introduction

 In this paper, we propose experimental setups designed to probe the effect of gravity on quantum systems, as well as to investigate the quantum nature of gravity, both in the post-Newtonian regime.
 Specifically, we present and analyze two experimental schemes (see \rFig{A}).
 The first involves testing the effect of the gravitational field generated by a rotating source mass using a quantum clock interferometer.
 In this setup, a quantum clock particle is split in a superposition of two parallel paths and, after levitating near the source mass, recombined to detect their interference.
 The gravitational interaction with the source mass induces a proper-time difference between the two paths.
 This leads to a modulation of the interference visibility, as originally proposed in \cite{zych2011quantum} for the case of a homogeneous gravitational field.
-The second experiment aims to generate gravity-mediated entanglement (GME: \cite{aspelmeyer2022zeh,marletto2025quantum,bosespin,bose2025massive}) using the same interferometric scheme.
+The second experiment aims to generate gravity-induced entanglement (GIE: \cite{aspelmeyer2022zeh,marletto2025quantum,bose2025massive}) using the same interferometric scheme.
 Here, the source mass is prepared in a superposition of two opposite rotation directions.
 Since the gravitational effect on the quantum clock depends on the direction of rotation, this setup results in entanglement between the rotational degree of freedom of the source mass and both the path and internal degrees of freedom of the clock.
 In both experiments, the symmetry of the configuration of the interferometer ensures that Newtonian gravitational effects cancel out between the two paths.
 The dominant gravitational contributions in both experiments are those caused by the frame-dragging effect.
 Therefore, any observed change in the interference pattern can be attributed solely to post-Newtonian gravitational effects.

-Furthermore, we extend the quantum equivalence principle, as formulated in \cite{zych2018quantum}, by incorporating the frame-dragging effect, and show that, under a few assumptions, it can serve as a criterion for distinguishing the quantumness of spacetime itself from that of gravity in the GME experiment.
+Furthermore, we extend the quantum equivalence principle, as formulated in Ref.~\cite{zych2018quantum}, to include frame-dragging effects and to situations in which the spacetime geometry is in a quantum superposition of classical configurations.
+Possible violations of this extended principle would manifest as an amplitude modulation of the interference pattern in the case of a classical gravitational field, and as a modulation of the generated GIE in the case of a superposed geometry.
+Accordingly, our scheme provides an experimental method capable of potentially ruling out a class of quantum-gravity models proposed to explain the mechanism by which GIE is generated.

 Our quantitative analysis reveals that the frame-dragging effect on a quantum clock is exceedingly small under any realistic laboratory conditions.
 This suppression arises from the fact that the effect scales with the angular momentum of the rotating source and inversely with the fourth power of the speed of light.
 Even when employing large and fast-rotating source masses, the resulting proper-time difference remains far below the threshold of detectability.